JamesWoolfenden/terraform-aws-cassandra/README.md

 │       variables.tf
 ```

-As a minimum you must include a module reference in your own template Terraform code e.g. **module.cassandra.tf**:
+As a minimum, you must include a module reference in your template Terraform code e.g. **module.cassandra.tf**:

 ```hcl
 module "cassandra" {